Finding The Best Hard Money Loans

 (f) Exit Strategy

-Because most hard money loans consist of interest-only payments in which the principal balance is not paid down during the life of the loan, there is a significant repayment at the end of the term.
-But this is never cause for concern because savvy investors and the best hard money lenders require a clear exit strategy before funding a hard money loan.
+Hard money loans consist of interest-only payments in which the principal balance is not paid down during the life of the loan.
+A balloon payment of the total loan amount will be due upon maturity.
+This is never cause for concern because savvy investors and the best hard money lenders require a clear exit strategy.

 Takeout loans are the permanent financing secured to replace the current bridge loan.
 This is one of the main ways the balloon payment at the end of a bridge loan is paid.